 Lecturer in Humanitarian Assistance – School of Humanities and Social Sciences

 Daniel lectures at Deakin University in the School of Humanities and Social Sciences.
-He teaches a range of core and elective units within the Masters of Humanitarian Assistance, including Applied Humanitarian Assistance and Humanitarian Settlement.
+He teaches a range of core and elective units within the Master of Humanitarianism and Development.
 Daniel is also engaged in research on policy and practices associated with state-building interventions, transnational policing, and humanitarian interventions, with a focus on Asia-Pacific (Indonesia and Solomon Islands).